Permitting & Applications Information

-A new garage requires approval from the Engineering Department for the driveway (curb cut), please contact them directly.
+A new or renovated garage requires approval from the Engineering Department for the driveway (curb cut), please contact them directly.
 If the garage is attached to the home, the Fire Department needs to approve.
 Please contact Conservation for approval at 781.942.6616.

 A building permit is needed to install/replace a hot tub regardless if it is 200 square feet or less.
 A hot tub needs to meet accessory structures setbacks - 10' from dwelling and 5' from property lines in the rear of the property.
 If the property is in the Historic District, email the Historic District Commission.

 The stove specifications and hood vent information must be uploaded into the attachments before a building permit is issued.